TT36

-The Theban Tomb TT36 is located in El-Assasif, part of the Theban Necropolis, on the west bank of the Nile, opposite to Luxor.
-It is the burial place of the ancient Egyptian Ibi, who was "Chief Steward of the Adorer of the God" (Nitoqret I), during the reign of Psamtik I during the 26th dynasty.
+The Theban tomb TT36, also known as the Tomb of Ibi, is located in El-Assasif, part of the Theban Necropolis, on the west bank of the Nile opposite Luxor.
+It was the burial place of the ancient Egyptian official Ibi, chief steward of Nitocris I, the Divine Adoratrice of Amun, during the reign of Psamtik I in the 26th Dynasty.